-- plan everything thoroughly, and then follow through with their plans;
+- Planning everything thoroughly, and then following through with their plans,

-When it comes to the negative traits of people who have a relating communication style, relators tend to:
+When it comes to the negative traits of people who have a relating communication style, theytend to:

-- may not always speak up to voice their concerns, even if they don’t agree with what’s being discussed;
+- Not always speak up to voice their concerns, even if they disagree with what’s being discussed, and

 How to talk with a relator

-The key point to know when talking with a relator is to aim to make the interaction personal.
+When talking with a relator, the key point is to make the interaction personal.

 To make the most of your communication with a relator, you should also:

-- explain how certain changes and innovations can benefit the relators, to reduce their fears;
+- Explain how certain changes and innovations can benefit the relators,

 How to be a better communicator when you’re a relator